dotnet/AspNetCore.Docs/aspnetcore/aspnetcore-2.0.md

 ## Kestrel improvements

 The Kestrel web server has new features that make it more suitable as an Internet-facing server.
-We’ve added a number of server constraint configuration options in the `KestrelServerOptions` class’s new `Limits` property.
-You can now add limits for the following:
+A number of server constraint configuration options are added in the `KestrelServerOptions` class's new `Limits` property.
+Add limits for the following:

 - Maximum client connections
 - Maximum request body size